ahmedraslan28/Amazon-Lite-ecommerce/README.md

 ## Project_Features

-A completely customized eCommerce / shopping cart application using Django, REACT and REDUX with the following functionality:
+A completely customized eCommerce / shopping cart application using Django, REACT with the following functionality:

 - Full featured shopping cart
 - Product reviews and Ratings